-For many talents, the change from a selection team to a CTO club is too big.
+For many talents, the change from a selection team to a TeamNL centre club is too big.
 Talents train at a club four evenings a week, for example.
-At CTO, this is twice a day.
+At Papendal, this is twice a day.
 All of a sudden, there is much more involved than merely training.
 For instance, following an intensive weight training.
 Being conscious about nutrition.
 Live away from home.

 Talent development and continuous curricular strands

 Talent development, a broadly used term.
 But what does it stand for?

 The objective is to train young talents step by step to becoming an elite athlete.
 So they can find their way to the European top.
 And then the global top.
 Each sports confederation has drawn up a multi-annual plan.
 These plans describe the elite athlete training programme.
 They describe the goals for athletes, per age category and programme stage.
 We refer to these as continuous curricular strands.

 The NOC*NSF is also concerned with the development of continuous curricular strands.
 As a few of the topics go beyond sports.
 Such as nutrition.
 Performance behaviour or anti-doping.
 Elite Sports East mainly appoints experts to these exceeding topics.

 Activities TeamNL centre Papendal in the eastern region